Traynack/Pionniere/README.md

 This modpack is fairly complicated for someone who's not familiar with the mods.
 Fret not though, because there is a handy dandy tutorial built in for each of the colony management mods.

-## If you see this this means that the README is NOT finished yet!
+## If you see this this means that the README (and subsequently the project) is NOT finished yet!